alexwlchan/alexwlchan.net/src/_drafts/fix-dark-mode.md

     I've seen a lot of sites using `<link rel="preload">` and I've only half-understood what it is and why it's useful -- I'm glad to have a chance to use it myself, so I can understand it better.

-This whole "bug" reminds me of a phenomenon called [flash of unstyled text][fout], where web pages would briefly appear with the default font before custom fonts finished loading.
+This bug reminds me of a phenomenon called [flash of unstyled text][fout].
+Back when custom fonts were fairly new, you'd often see web pages appear briefly with the default font before custom fonts finished loading.
+There are well-understood techniques for preventing this, so it's unusual to see that brief unstyled text on modern web pages -- but the same issue is affecting me in dark mode
-I rarely use custom fonts on the web so I never encountered this issue in the font context, but it's still affecting me in dark mode!
+I avoided using custom fonts on the web to avoid tackling this issue, but it got me anyway!

-In these dark times for the web, old problems are new again.
+In these dark times for the web, old bugs are new again.

 [white_waves]: https://www.toptal.com/designers/subtlepatterns/white-waves-pattern/
 [prefers_dark]: https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme